doclily/registerpersons-java/README.md

 # registerpersons-java
-Screening question for Java developers.
-See src/main/java/App.java.
+This is a screening question for potential hires.
+See src/main/java/App.java for how to answer this question.